Find the best online payment provider for your business and never miss a sale

 With an overwhelming 94% of Trustpilot reviewers awarding five stars, Handepay is the clear people’s favourite.
-And last year they rang up over £3.75 million worth of savings for their customers.
+And, quite frankly, it's not hard to see why.

 Handepay accepts all major credit and debit cards and its real-time reporting rivals the big names.
 And you’ll only play a flat monthly fee, avoiding those pesky transaction fees cutting into your profits.

 Handepay charges £19.99 per month for a package that includes both a payment gateway and a virtual terminal.
 This includes 400 online transactions – any more than that will incur a flat fee of 10p per sale.

 - Claim they will pay out £1,000 if you can find a cheaper deal